 Where jazz meets electronic music.

 My favourite dinner with friends kinda playlist.
-Also curated by Yannick, the playful, yet comfy selection is a lovely background for long conversation while chilling at home with your favourite people.
+Also curated by Yannick, the playful, yet comfy selection is a lovely background for long conversations while chilling at home with your favourite people.
 From Miles Davis and Jorja Smith to Joey Pecorano, Saib, and Badbadnotgood - each track offers a unique take on the feeling of chill.
 All of that with a nice evening jazz taste.

 Digging this?
 Make sure you also check Blues Coffee and New Jazz Generation.